gorilainvest/gorila-ui-components/guides/contributing.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
 * Test your changes with our supported browsers and screen readers.
-* Run the full Gorila Widgets System test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+* Run the full Gorila Invest UI Toolkit test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions